segmentio/segment-docs/src/personas/journeys/faq-best-practices.md

 When you [include historical data](/docs/personas/journeys/build-journey/#using-historical-data-for-the-entry-step) in a Journey's entry condition, Personas backfills entry with users who previously satisfied the entry condition.
 For example, to evaluate if a user has ever used a discount code mid-Journey, create and configure a [Computed Trait](/docs/personas/computed-traits/#conditions) to select for `discount_used = true` to use in your Journey.

 This historical backfill has no impact on any additional Journey steps, however.
-To include historical data in post-entry conditions, then, first use the following table to identify which conditions will automatically backfill historical data:
+To include historical data in post-entry conditions, use the following table to identify which conditions will automatically backfill historical data:

 | Condition Type     | Automatic Historical Data Backfill |
 | ------------------ | ---------------------------------- |